Hyde Abbey: Burials

-Archeological excavations
+Archaeological excavations

 In the 19th century, a local antiquary carried out excavations on the site and claimed to have found the remains of King Alfred the Great, whose crypt had been ransacked for valuables and whose bones were reburied outside St Bartholomew's church, Hyde, in a simple grave.

 In 1999 further archaeological excavations took place.
 The notes record that:

 The 1999 excavations consisted of four trenches designed to gain as much information as possible about the east end of the Abbey Church. ...

 Two phases of construction were identified.
 The church, as built in 1110, was constructed of flint and chalk rubble bonded by a pale brown chalky mortar. ...
 The choir was defined by the arcade that separated the body of the church from the surrounding ambulatory. ...
 Pilgrims, visiting shrines and chapels located at the east end of the church, would have walked along the ambulatory alongside the choir.
 One such chapel, projecting from the south side of the church, consisted of a small rectangular room with an apsidal east end.
 Part of a second chapel, of similar plan, was identified to the north of the church.

 The original east end of the 1110 church consisted of a small chapel that had been rebuilt in the late 12th or early 13th century using a pale, honey coloured, fine-grained limestone bonded by a hard orange mortar.

 The stratigraphic sequence suggests that the original chapel was standing while the new structure was built.
 It was demolished on completion of the work, possibly to limit the interruption to services.
 The date of construction is uncertain, but it may be associated with the programme spurred on by the 'miraculous events' that occurred at the shrine of St. Barnabas in 1182.